 - Fixed Broadband Services, which provide consumers and businesses with high-speed, high-quality broadband internet access and Voice over Internet Protocol (VoIP) services, primarily in the United States as well as in various countries in Europe and Latin America.
-Our service offerings include premium data plans with download speeds of up to 100 Mbps in select areas in the United States.
+Our service offerings include premium data plans with download speeds of up to 150 Mbps in select areas in the United States.
 We also offer wholesale and retail fixed broadband services to our distribution partners. - In-Flight Services, which provide industry-leading IFC, wireless in-flight entertainment (W-IFE) and aviation software services to commercial airlines and private business jets.
 The data capacity of our IFC systems enables all passengers and crew to receive in-flight internet service in the air similar to the internet service available on the ground, supporting applications such as high-speed web browsing, streaming and social media applications.
 Our W-IFE service is a cloud-based platform providing passengers with access to a wide range of premium entertainment, video and information services maintained on an onboard server and wirelessly delivered direct to passengers' own devices.
-As of March 31, 2022, our IFC systems were installed and in service on approximately 1,910 commercial aircraft, of which, due to impacts of the COVID-19 pandemic, approximately 80 were inactive at fiscal year end.
-We anticipate that approximately 970 additional commercial aircraft under existing customer agreements with commercial aircraft under existing customer agreements may be delayed due to COVID-19 impacts.
-Additionally, due to the nature of commercial airline contracts, there can be no assurance that anticipated IFC services will be activated on all such additional commercial aircraft.

-- Prepaid Internet Services, which offer innovative, affordable, satellite-based connectivity in communities that have little or no access to the internet.
-The services help foster digital inclusion by enabling millions of people to connect to affordable high-quality internet services via a centralized community hotspot connected to the internet via satellite.
-We provide Prepaid Internet services in multiple regions in Mexico and Brazil and are trialing services in advance of full service launch in various other countries in South America and Central America. - Other Mobile Broadband Services, which include high-speed, satellite-based internet services to seagoing vessels, such as energy offshore vessels, cruise ships, consumer ferries and yachts.
+As of March 31, 2023, our IFC systems were installed and in service on approximately 2,270 commercial aircraft, of which approximately 40 were inactive at fiscal year end (mostly due to standard aircraft maintenance).
+We anticipate that approximately 1,310 additional commercial aircraft under existing customer agreements with commercial airlines will be put into service with our IFC systems.
+However, the timing of installation and entry into service for additional aircraft under existing customer agreements may be delayed due to lingering COVID-19 impacts.
+Additionally, due to the nature of commercial airline contracts, there can be no assurance that anticipated IFC services will be activated on all such additional commercial aircraft. - Prepaid Internet Services, which offer innovative, affordable, satellite-based connectivity in communities that have little or no access to the internet.
+These services help foster digital inclusion by enabling millions of people to connect to affordable, highquality internet services via a centralized terminal connected to the internet via satellite, that is then used to provide community hotspots, home broadband and mobile broadband.
+We provide Prepaid Internet services in multiple regions in Mexico and Brazil and are trialing services in advance of full-service launch in various other countries in South America and Central America. - Other Mobile Broadband Services, which include high-speed, satellite-based internet services to seagoing vessels, such as energy offshore vessels, cruise ships, consumer ferries and yachts.
 In addition, we offer L-band managed services enabling real-time machine-to-machine (M2M) position tracking, management of remote assets and operations and visibility into critical areas of the supply chain.
-Our high-performance M2M terminals are used for a broad range of applications including emergency response, oil and gas pipeline monitoring, mobile fleet management and high-value asset tracking. - Energy Services, which include ultra-secure solutions spanning global IP connectivity, bandwidth-optimized over-the-top applications, satellite-based managed services across multiple satellite frequency bands (Ku- and Ka-band), industrial Internetof-Things big data enablement and industry-leading machine learning analytics.
-These services support the evolution of digital enablement, and primarily result from our acquisition of RigNet in April 2021.
+Our high-performance M2M terminals are used for a broad range of applications including emergency response, oil and gas pipeline monitoring, mobile fleet management and high-value asset tracking. - Energy Services, which include ultra-secure solutions spanning global IP connectivity, bandwidth-optimized over-the-top applications, satellite-based managed services across multiple satellite frequency bands (Ku- and Ka-band), industrial internet-of-things, big data enablement and industry-leading machine learning analytics.
+These services support the evolution of always-on digital enablement and primarily derive from our acquisition of RigNet in April 2021.